Win a House Australia 2026: Legal Lotteries, Art Unions & How to Enter

 - An independent scrutineer present at the draw

-Unlicensed house lotteries are illegal under Australian law — full stop.
+Unlicensed house lotteries are illegal under Australian law.
 Running one can result in criminal charges.
 Entering one means your ticket has zero legal standing if something goes wrong.
-The Australian Charities and Not-for-profits Commission maintains a searchable register of all registered charities, and cross-checking a draw operator there takes about 90 seconds.
+The Australian Charities and Not-for-profits Commission maintains a searchable register of all registered charities, and cross-checking a draw operator takes about 90 seconds.

 The Major Draws Running in 2026

 Australia's prize home lottery market has grown substantially over the past four years.
 Back in 2022, the average prize package across major draws sat around $3–4 million.
-By 2025–26, several draws are offering packages worth $10–15 million, with the RSL Art Union's flagship draws consistently setting the benchmark.
-That's not coincidental — rising property values in South East Queensland, Perth, and coastal NSW have inflated prize home valuations significantly, even as ticket prices have remained relatively stable.
+By 2025–26, several draws are offering packages worth $10–15 million, with flagship operators consistently setting the benchmark.
+Rising property values in South East Queensland, Perth, and coastal NSW have inflated prize home valuations significantly, even as ticket prices have remained relatively stable.

 - Children's Hospital Foundation Lotteries — Operating across multiple states, with prize packages that vary draw-to-draw but regularly exceed $2M.